TheMR-777/TheMR-777/cv-dataset.md

 - Supported research initiatives in Malaysia
 - Advanced understanding of quantum optics

+### International Opportunities
+- **CyberMACS Erasmus Mundus Joint Master (Reserved Seat, 2024):**
+  Selected through a highly competitive process for CyberMACS — Erasmus Mundus Joint Master Program.
+The interview, intended for 15 minutes, extended to over an hour as the panel explored my technical expertise in-depth—an experience that reinforced my confidence in global academic dialogues.
+  Despite being placed on the **reserved list initially**, I was later offered a **full tuition fee waiver and insurance coverage**.
+However, I made the most difficult decision of my academic life by declining, due to relocation and living costs exceeding feasibility at the time.
+  This milestone remains a powerful symbol of international recognition and reflects my principle-driven approach of pursuing opportunities sustainably.

 ## Community Leadership & Impact

 ### International Cybersecurity Community